-Facilities and infrastructure enhancements benefit all sections of the community and are of most concern to the residents.
-Many of these issues cannot be addressed directly by the policies within the Plan but constrain sustainable growth.

-The most significant transport links for the Parish are provided by the A12 trunk road and the London-Norwich railway line which has a station at Hatfield Peverel.
-These links give direct access to Chelmsford and onwards to London in one direction and towards Colchester, Ipswich, Norfolk and the coast in the other (see map showing location of Hatfield Peverel and Road network page 42).

-The railway station is both an economic and social asset.
+- 14.0.1 Facilities and infrastructure enhancements benefit all sections of the community and are of most concern to the residents.
+Many of these issues cannot be addressed directly by the policies within the Plan but constrain sustainable growth. - 14.0.2 The most significant transport links for the Parish are provided by the A12 trunk road and the London-Norwich railway line which has a station at Hatfield Peverel.
+These links give direct access to Chelmsford and onwards to London in one direction and towards Colchester, Ipswich, Norfolk and the coast in the other (see map showing location of Hatfield Peverel and Road network page 68. - 14.0.3 The railway station is both an economic and social asset.
 A significant percentage of the village commute by train (17.7% Hatfield Peverel commuters travel over 40Km to work compared to 11.1% for Essex and 4.9% for England).
-Bus routes serve the Parish with links to Chelmsford, Witham, Colchester and Maldon, providing transport for commuters, school children and the elderly.
+Routes serve the Parish with links to Chelmsford, Witham, Colchester and Maldon, providing transport for commuters, school children and the elderly.
 Local taxi firms also provide a service to residents and a taxi bus service can be booked.
 For the community to remain sustainable easy access to various modes of transport is required.